vigneshrk-dev/cern-sensor-logger/readme.md

 # Real-Time Telemetry & Data Acquisition (DAQ) Pipeline

-A high-performance, cross-platform systems engineering project demonstrating a low-level data acquisition daemon written in **C**, paired with an automated telemetry analytics pipeline written in **Python**.
 ---

-## System Architecture & Workflow

 A high-performance, cross-platform systems engineering project demonstrating a low-level data acquisition daemon written in **C**, paired with an automated telemetry analytics pipeline written in **Python**.